Collection Defense Attorney in Overland Park

 The clock begins ticking on what is a 10-year statute of limitations for federal tax liens.
 That’s how long the IRS has to collect on the debt before it expires.

 What’s looming in the background is a levy on the property.
-That’s when the IRS officially seizes whatever they have placed the lien against, as a means of satisfying the debt.
+That’s when the IRS officially seizes whatever they have placed the lien against as a means of satisfying the debt.

 The process in the state of Kansas has some different timetables and terminology but is not fundamentally different.
 There is a 60-day window for the taxpayer to make their account current.
-If this does happen, the Kansas Department of Revenue will issue a tax warrant, at which point a lien may be the result.
+If this does not happen, the Kansas Department of Revenue will issue a tax warrant, at which point a lien may be the result.

 At the local level, there is a much longer window.
 Real estate property taxes must be at least three years past due before liens and levies come into the picture.